oOluki/Lengine/README.md

 To build this, simply compile the Lengine.c file linking against dlfcn in linux and macos or ws2_32 in windows, or use cmake.

-To use it first define the macro LE_BUILDING_DLL (doesn't matter the definition, just define it), include the environment.h header (you can copy the header for convinience, it is a standalone header only) and define the void plugin_init(Env*) and bool plugin_update(Plugin*) methods with the LE_PLUGIN_EXPORT macro before the definition, additionally you may define the void plugin_retrieve_state(void*) method for hot reloading (with the LE_PLUGIN_EXPORT macro also).
+To use it first define the macro LE_BUILDING_DLL (doesn't matter the definition, just define it), include the Lenv.h header (you can copy the header for convinience, it is a standalone header only) and define the void plugin_init(Env*) and bool plugin_update(Plugin*) methods with the LE_PLUGIN_EXPORT macro before the definition, additionally you may define the void plugin_retrieve_state(void*) method for hot reloading (with the LE_PLUGIN_EXPORT macro also).
 Here is the usage:

   Lengine Help: